shubhamagarwal-sys/eduanalytics/README.md

 - Task provided by EduAnalytics Team
 - Built as part of Backend Engineering Assessment
 - Inspired by modern educational platforms

-## 📞 Support

-For support, email shubham.agarwal@in.geekyants.com or open an issue in the repository.

 ## 📊 Project Statistics